La Peregrina Pearl

 Around the mid-16th century negro slaves had already settled in large numbers in Panama, and it was quite possible that the pearl was discovered by one of them off the coast of Santa Margarita.
 The Spanish had settled negro slaves in the islands and trained them in the technique of harvesting pearl oysters from the ocean floor by holding their breath.
 Details of the second version seem to agree with known historic facts, and thus seem to be the more plausible version of the discovery of La Peregrina.
 Philip II married in 1554, and at the time of his betrothal to Queen Mary who was 11 years his senior, had not yet ascended the Spanish throne, but his father King Charles V, had already given him the kingdoms of Naples and Sicily before the marriage.
 Thus the "La Peregrina" pearl must have been discovered prior to the year 1554, the year the pearl was given as a gift to Queen Mary I of England.

 Queen Mary I also known as Mary Tudor or "Bloody Mary" was the daughter of King Henry VIII, who initiated the historical split with the Roman Catholic Church in 1534, and set up the independent Church of England, with the king as the supreme head, and the archbishop of Canterbury as the spiritual head.
 The split was precipitated due to the refusal of Pope Clement VII to grant King Henry VIII the divorce he was seeking from his queen consort Catherine of Aragon, on the ground that their relationship was incestuous as Catherine had been his deceased brother's wife.
-This was only a pretext for for the divorce, as the marriage in the first pace had taken place in 1509, soon after Henry VIII's accession to the throne, after Pope Julius II had granted a special dispensation to cover the infraction of the cannon law which forbade such marriages.
+This was only a pretext for the divorce, as the marriage in the first place had taken place in 1509, soon after Henry VIII's accession to the throne, after Pope Julius II had granted a special dispensation to cover the infraction of the cannon law which forbade such marriages.
 The real reason for the divorce however was the inability of Catherine to provide a surviving male heir to the throne.
 Pope Clement's refusal to grant the divorce prayed for, was his inability to reverse a previous decision given by a former pope regularizing an illegal marriage, and his reluctance to provoke the Holy Roman Emperor Charles V of Spain who was a nephew of Catherine of Aragon.

 Henry VIII actually took five more wives after divorcing Catherine of Aragon, His six wives were successively, Catherine of Aragon (mother of future Queen Mary I), Anne Boleyn (mother of future Queen Elizabeth I), Jane Seymour (mother of Edward VI, Henry's successor), Anne of Cleves, Catherine Howard, and Catherine Parr.
 It was Jane Seymour who gave him the much desired male heir Edward VI, who succeeded him in 1547 at the age of 10 years.
 Edward the six died of tuberculosis in 1553, at the age of 16 years.